 In 2019 Prairie Oysters had a problem: It forgot to respond to an email from email@example.com two years prior.
 Ed wanted to know if the company sold mushrooms or cow testicles, and they were so busy not selling cow testicles that they couldn’t respond.

-To right past wrongs, Prairie Oysters decided to overhaul its website to help Ed and others learn more about the company’s products.
+To quash confusion, Prairie Oysters decided to overhaul its website to help Ed and others learn more about the company’s products.

 FOUR/FIVE: AT RISK FOR DISEASE IN CANADA

-Pitch deck for a documentary series I worked on with Canadian-based production company Build Films for TELUS Fund.
+Pitch deck for a documentary series I worked on with Canadian-based production company Build Films.
 The idea was simple: a documentary series that educates the four out of five Canadians at risk for chronic disease on how to lower their risk.

 House of Innovation

-Canadian Tire once bought a house in Scarborough and made a bunch of online content showing them fix it up with neat products.
+Canadian Tire once bought a house in the Toronto suburbs and made a bunch of online content showing them fix it up with neat products.
 I wrote and directed the majority of the videos.
-It was a lot of work, but I got a crash course in commercial video production.
+It was fun.